Last week, I shared 12 ways to use up an abundance of Lemon Balm. Today, I’m going to highlight its equally prolific cousin: Mint.

 Besides common peppermint or spearmint, you should be able to use: orange mint, apple mint, chocolate mint, pineapple mint, and lemon mint in the recipes as well; keeping in mind that the flavors/scents will be affected to varying degrees.

 For the projects listed in this article, we’ll need to gather and dry some mint leaves, then infuse them in oil.
-If you don’t have any available, you can order dried peppermint & spearmint through Mountain Rose Herbs or Bulk Herb Store.
+If you don’t have any available, you can order dried peppermint & spearmint through Mountain Rose Herbs.

 Another place to look is your local grocery store.
-Our area Walmart carries a small selection of fresh herbs, including peppermint, in the produce section for only a few dollars.
+Our area grocery stores carry a small selection of fresh herbs, including peppermint, in the produce section for only a few dollars.

 Gather up some leaves from your plant, then gently spread them out in a single layer on a paper towel and let them air dry where no one will disturb them for a few days.